TIPUzee/TIPUzee/README.md

 I'm diving into machine learning with Python, excited to bring ML innovations into future projects and explore new tech possibilities! 🚀

 ## Get in Touch 🤝
-Connect with me on LinkedIn or email me at zshann992@gmail.com.
+Connect with me on LinkedIn at [zshann992](https://www.linkedin.com/in/zshann992) or email me at zshann992@gmail.com.
 Let's chat and collaborate on exciting projects! 🌟